23 Suspenseful Thriller Author Websites

 James Patterson’s website offers great use of clear imagery and a good lead magnet for his mailing list.

-When you arrive on Jame’s website there is a clear indication that he wants you to sign up for his newsletter, by having you sign up right at the bottom of the opening image in a bold color.
+When you arrive on James’s website there is a clear indication that he wants you to sign up for his newsletter, by having you sign up right at the bottom of the opening image in a bold color.

 Tim Sullivan